henkrijneveld/RPi_Cam_Microscope/README.md

     remote_enable=on

-17) Enable ports in ufw (including 9000)
+17) Enable ports in ufw on raspberry (including 9000)
 18) For remote debugging, install xdebug helper on firefox.
-Follow the steps outlined in PHP Storm including the validator (this is not necessary when the remote system runs in docker on the same machine)
+Follow the steps outlined in PHP Storm including the validator (this is not necessary when the remote system runs in docker on the same machine as PHPStorm)

 **Do not forget to go to ~/RPi_Cam_Microscope on the raspberry, and execute ./start.sh after booting**